 Social hooks inspire, motivate, and support learning, and challenges have a solid framework.
 There could be better support for general app navigation, particularly for early readers or for kids with learning differences.

-Help kids follow up on topics of particular interest with library time or additional online time for research, or with school projects.
-For example, kids could design a bird, and then actually build a bird with craft materials.
-Have them write up a report on their bird: where does it live, what does it eat, what are its strengths and weaknesses, what advantages does its physical features and behavioral tendencies give it?Read more Read less
+Help kids follow up on topics of particular interest with library time or additional online time for research or with school projects.
+For example, kids could design a bird and then actually build a bird with craft materials.
+Have them write up a report on their bird: Where does it live, what does it eat, what are its strengths and weaknesses, what advantages do its physical features and behavioral tendencies give it?Read more Read less

-In their own unique Wizard School account, kids watch videos, draw, take pictures, create, share and message with family and friends, and engage in multi-step challenges.
-Curated videos and specially designed creative challenges are organized by theme (e.g., music, science, world, sports).
-Challenges like designing a tree house include background information, prompts, and a general framework to get started.
+In their own unique Wizard School account, kids watch videos, draw, take pictures, create, share, and message with family and friends and engage in multistep challenges.
+Curated videos and specially designed creative challenges are organized by theme (music, science, world, sports).
+Challenges such as designing a tree house include background information, prompts, and a general framework to get started.
 Kids can also just explore and create freely.
 Play earns coins, which kids use to "buy" stickers and drawing tools.
 Kids can also share and message with friends and family.
 Many of the challenges could also easily be linked to a wide variety of Common Core State Standards.Read more Read less

-Learn, create, and share in a safe, stimulating, and inspiring environment with this wonderful collection of curated Web content and creative challenges that take learning to the next level.
-Wizard School wonderfully combines the resources of the Internet with the interactive capabilities of a touch screen.
-Safe messaging and sharing adds a social component that's not only fun, but can also encourage kids to follow a project, an inspiration, or an interest from screen, to classmates, to family, to in-class off-screen development, and beyond.
+Learn, create, and share in a safe, stimulating, and inspiring environment with this wonderful collection of curated web content and creative challenges that take learning to the next level.
+Wizard School wonderfully combines the resources of the internet with the interactive capabilities of a touchscreen.
+Safe messaging and sharing add a social component that's not only fun but also can encourage kids to follow a project, an inspiration, or an interest from screen to classmates to family to in-class, offscreen development and beyond.

 Key Standards Supported